-The Pilot One-on-One Tutoring Program offers tutoring services five days per week/per student for identified students at Murray who are failing or getting “D’s” in many of the four core academic areas.
+The Tutoring Program offers tutoring services five days per week/per student for identified students at Murray who are failing or getting “D’s” in many of the four core academic areas.
 This approach to tutoring has supported higher grade achievement for these students because the tutors are not only teaching but are also mentoring.
 While tutoring, they use homework assignments as their guide for instructing in a given subject.
 While mentoring, they encourage the students to articulate their long term academic goals and help the students to work toward long term success by developing good study habits both in school and at home.
 Student grades have improved significantly over the last year because of the tutoring model.
 One Murray student beamed and said “I’ve never gotten such good grades before!”

 Goals for the Program: